libremonde-org/paper-research-privacy-matrix.org/notes.md

 While Matrix.org does not recommend self-hosting Identity servers, they deal with several key behaviours and personal identifiers:

 - Adding/Removing an *Email* to one's profile for discovery by other users.
-- Adding an *Email* to allow password reset of an account, being the only self-service way to regain control back after forgetting your password.
+- Adding an *Email* to allow password reset of an account.
+Email is the only self-service way to regain control back after forgetting your password.
 - Search for other users to connect with by looking up their *Email*.

 Control of the `vector.im` and/or `matrix.org` server allows several Denial of Services in terms of blocking 3PID associations and finding other people.